Corrected Samplers for Discrete Flow Models: Appendix

 \section{Appendix}

-The appendix is organized as follows. \cref{sec:algorithms} presents several sampling algorithms discussed in this paper. \cref{sec:results for jump processes} provides some theoretical results for (two-stage) jump processes.
+The appendix is organized as follows.
+We introduce some notations in \cref{sec:notation}. \cref{sec:algorithms} presents several sampling algorithms discussed in this paper. \cref{sec:results for jump processes} provides some theoretical results for (two-stage) jump processes.
 Some discussions and extension of the corrected samplers are presented in \cref{sec:discussions}.
 We present auxiliary lemmas and technical proofs in \cref{sec:lemmas,sec:proof for jump processes,sec:proof for convergence}.
 The implementation details for experiments and additional results are reported in \cref{sec:additional experiments}.